dredkin/GLangLight/README.md

   | 2nd | (any) | 🟥 Red |
   | 3rd | (any) | 🟦 Blue |
   | 4th+ | (any) | 🎲 Random bright colour |
-- **Settings dialog** — tray right-click -> Settings... opens a dialog listing all installed keyboard languages with colour swatches; double-click or "Change colour..." to open the Windows colour picker
+- **Settings dialog** — tray right-click -> Settings... opens a dialog listing all installed keyboard languages; double-click or "Change colour..." to open the Windows colour picker
-- **Persistent settings** — colours saved to `HKCU\Software\GLanglight\LangColors` registry key
-- **Dynamic tray icon** — the system tray icon background changes to match the current keyboard colour; the "G" letter is black on light backgrounds and white on dark ones (ITU-R BT.709 luminance)
 - **Self-contained EXE** — MSVC C++ runtime is statically linked (`/MT`); no Visual C++ Redistributable needed

 ---